 This note shares a brief on the Gate Notes 2020 Annual Letter.
 The annual letter from the Bill & Melinda Gates Foundation remains a harbinger of the most critical updates within the global development sector.
-Akin to the annual Berkshire Hathaway meeting that serves as a sound gun for the financial world, Gates Notes is one of the most closely read and followed annual reports within the social impact arena.
-The report shares the line of thinking on issues specially related to Global Development sector with a focus on Poverty, Healthcare, Education, Climate and Gender Equality.
+Akin to the annual Berkshire Hathaway annual shareholder meeting that serves as an excellent barometer for happenings within the financial world, Gates Notes is closely read and followed by yearly reports within the social impact arena.
+The information shares the line of thinking on issues primarily related to the Global Development sector focusing on Poverty, Healthcare, Education, Climate, and Gender Equality.

 # Poverty & Healthcare

-Bill and Melinda Gates Foundation spent $53.8 Billion in the last 20 years in giving with a majority share to Global Development (45%) sector.
-Global health (29%), US Programs (16%), and other charitable programs (10%) are other sectors wherein the foundation is facilitating social change and impact within the sustainable sector.
-Out of $53.8 billion, the foundation has invested $1.75 Billion in fighting the pandemic.
+Bill and Melinda Gates Foundation has spent $53.8 billion in the last 20 years, giving a majority share to the Global Development (45 percent) sector.
+Global health (29 percent), US Programs (16 percent), and other charitable programs (10 percent) are other sectors wherein the foundation is facilitating social change and impact within the sustainable industry.
+Out of $53.8 billion, the foundation has invested $1.75 billion in fighting the pandemic.
 The foundation collaborated with World Health Organization, the World Bank, and UNICEF to create Gavi, the Vaccine alliance.
-Gavi delivered a measurable impact, vaccinated 760 million children, and prevented 13 million deaths.
+Gavi delivered a measurable impact vaccinated 760 million children, preventing 13 million deaths.
 One of the most significant contributions of the Bill & Melinda Gates Foundation through Gavi is to commoditize vaccines for social good by bringing down prices of vaccines for the underserved and less privileged people.
-The price of a single dose of vaccine that protects against five deadly diseases came down by more than 72% and yet only 86% of children around the world receive immunizations.
-The remaining 14% of the population are the most marginalized children in the world.
-Bill & Melinda Gates foundation played a fundamental role in aiding to kickstart Global Fund, an initiative to imbibe best business practices within the healthcare sector with a focus to best fight AIDS, TB, and malaria.
+The cost of a single dose of vaccine that protects against five deadly diseases came down by more than 72 percent, yet only 86 percent of children worldwide receive immunizations.
+The remaining 14 percent of the population are the most marginalized children globally.
+Bill & Melinda Gates foundation played a fundamental role in aiding kickstart Global Fund, an initiative to imbibe best business practices within the healthcare sector to best fight AIDS, TB, and malaria.

 #Climate & Gender